equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 Another point or two of interest that we don't have time to cover here is the `map` function and the `lambda` keyword.

 ## 6.6 **** Problem [10 Minutes] ****
-Using whatever approach you want, use list comprehension to construct a list of the first 50 Fibonnacci numbers.
+Using whatever approach you want, use list comprehension to construct a list of the first 50 Fibonacci numbers.

-If you're stuck, you might want to write a function that calculates the nth Fibbonacci number first.
+If you're stuck, you might want to write a function that calculates the nth Fibonacci number first.

 # 7. Object-oriented programming